 Long Day’s Journey into Night is available to rent now on Apple TV.

 Long Day’s Journey Into Night is often considered one of the greatest pieces of American literature and O’Neill’s magnum opus.
 The semi-autobiographical play concerns the Tyrone family, including parents James and Mary and their two sons, Jamie and Edmund.
-The story takes place over one long day in the summer of 1912.
-Its narrative, heavily reminiscent of a classical Greek tragedy, as it deals with the dysfunctional relationship between all four family members.
-Each one, dealing with their failures and unfulfilled hopes while unable to accept their flaws.
+The story takes place over one long day in the summer of 1912; It’s narrative reminiscent of a classical Greek tragedy, as it deals with the dysfunctional relationship between all four family members.
+Here each character is dealing with their own failures and unfulfilled hopes while remaining unable to accept their flaws.

 As the family anxiously awaits Edmund’s tuberculosis result, he suffers from the early signs of pneumonia, only making Mary even more distressed.
 But, as the family wait, past wounds start to bubble to the surface.
 But, can they resolve the traumas that haunt their relationships or is their family unit intrinsically broken.

-The setting is almost exclusively limited to the ground floor living room without ever even visiting the upstairs.
+The setting is almost exclusively limited to the ground floor living room without even visiting the upstairs.
 This minimal choice of location allows the script to embrace its theatrical roots.
 Yet, the creative camerawork ensures we are not simply watching a recorded stage play.
 Here, the black and white cinematography and frequent use of unusual angles create a haunted house effect that is further emphasised by the shots of Mary’s ghost-like figure wandering through the rooms in delirium, wearing a long white gown.
-In addition, the thick fog and the deliberately unsettling foghorn intensify the gloomy and melancholic atmosphere.
-In turn, creating an uneasy feeling that stays with the audience.
+In addition, the thick fog and the deliberately unsettling foghorn intensify the gloomy and melancholy atmosphere creating an uneasy feeling that stays with the audience.

 READ MORE: LGBTQ+ FROM STAGE TO SCREEN